 Student Health Services works to enhance the educational process by utilizing every opportunity to promote lifelong health through review of social history, habits and health history.
 Assist students to make informed health related decisions and become good consumers of health care.

-Student Health is located in the Education Foundation Building adjacent to campus.
+Student Health Services is located in the Education Foundation Building adjacent to campus.
 The building sits on Palmetto Street and is easily identified by its bright green roof.
-If leaving campus, turn left at the light and the building wil be on the left at the light and the building will be on the left side of Palmetto Street.
+If leaving campus, turn left at the light and the building will be on the left side of Palmetto Street.
 The hours of operation are 8:30 am – 12:30 pm and 1:30 pm – 4:30 pm Monday through Friday when the University is open.

 Health Services Provided